-It was May 1975, 5 months after hubby’s inebriated New Year’s Eve innuendo, 3 months after his fixing to pursue it and a month after the swinger’s party deflation.
+It was June 1975, five months after hubby’s inebriated New Year’s Eve innuendo, three months after his “fixing” to pursue it, and a month after the swinger’s party deflation.
 Swinging was in our marriage closet and monogyny stumbled backward.

-I looked down then back up.
-He still smiled.
-I smiled a returning invitation then blushed.
-He approached confidently and asked, as if no longer strangers.
+I looked down, then back up.
+He still smiled back.
+I smiled a returning invitation, then blushed.
+He approached confidently and asked as if no longer strangers.

 "What do you think about this shoe?
 Does it go with me?"

-I set the pair held down and observed him top to bottom.
-He wore expensive casual attire.
+I set the pair held down and observed him.
+He wore expensive, casual attire.
 His tan, polished cotton slacks creased and bent perfectly at the cuffs as they met his shoes.
-His linen cloth, light blue blazer matched the spring expectant weather.
-Over six feet tall, clean shaven, deep water blue eyed, he had a square jaw.
-His smile good natured, unthreatening with perfect teeth invited friendship.
-Not outright handsome but pleasant to look at, he appeared to be in in mid-twenties, of professional demeanor with brown hair combed straight back.
+His linen cloth, light blue blazer matched the expectant weather change from Spring to Summer.
+Over six feet tall, clean-shaven, deep water blue-eyed, he had a square jaw.
+His smile was good-natured, unthreatening with perfect teeth that invited friendship.
+He was not outright handsome but pleasant to look at.
+He appeared to be his in mid-twenties, of professional demeanor with brown hair combed straight back.
 I could tell he would eventually be bald.

-I flirted a demur smile, turned back to the displays, walked about as if disinterested and selected a tan colored oxford with darken trim instead of the one he asked my opinion about and presented it to him.
+I flirted a demur smile, turned back to the shoe rack displays, walked about as if disinterested, and selected a tan-colored oxford shoe with darkened trim instead of the one he asked my opinion about and presented it to him.

 "Try this.
 See if it goes with your pants."

-He sat in a chair and gave the shoe I selected to an attendant salesman who scurried to get a pair his 9-D size.
-As my new acquaintance struggled to remove his shoes I stood aside and observed additional details.
+He sat in a chair and gave the shoe I selected to the salesman who scurried to get a pair his 91/2-D size.
+As my new acquaintance unlaced his shoes, I stood aside and observed additional details.
 His bent neck was muscular, the straight back pompadour covered evident thinning, his shirt collar was starched, he smelled good.

-The salesman returned, slid his unlaced shoes off, and shoehorned the ones I selected on his feet with his shoe horn and tied the laces.
-My new friend stood up and pranced around the showroom exclaiming in his chest resonant voice.
+The salesman returned, slid his unlaced shoes off, and shoehorned the ones I selected on his feet and tied the laces.
+My new friend stood up, pranced around the showroom and then exclaimed in his resonant chest, based voice.